Scrotal swelling is an enlargement of the scrotal sac. The scrotal sac, or scrotum, houses the testicles.

 - testicular cancer

-- epididymitis (inflammation or infection in the epididymis, at the back of the testicle)
+- inflammation or infection in the epididymis, called epididymitis

 - congestive heart failure